m-lohmann/DUPEsolang.jl/README.md

 Basically runs `dups(codestring,"silent")` and returns the program state after the program is finished.
 This mode is used for the `runtests.jl` script.

+### Debugging operator

+I implemented the `§` character as debug information output operator.
+This character can be put anywhere in a program to get a formatted and detailed view of the program state at that location.
+Because `§` is implemented as operator, it can be redefined at any time, if the users wishes to do so.